Maximal Objectives in the Multi-armed Bandit with Applications: Introduction

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item {\bf Training workers in online labor platforms.} An important operational objective of online labor platforms is to develop and maintain a reliable pool of high-quality workers to satisfy the demand for jobs.
-This is a challenging problem since, a) workers continuously leave the platform and hence new talent must be trained on an ongoing basis, b) the number of ``training'' jobs available to train the incoming talent is limited (for instance, this could result from a limited budget for the incentives offered to the clients for choosing novice workers), and c) the quality of the workers is unknown: some workers are fast learners while some are slow, and efficient allocation of training jobs entails distinguishing between these types.
 At the core of this challenging operational question is the following problem.
-Given a limited number of training jobs, the platform must determine a policy to allocate these jobs to a set of novice workers to maximize some appropriate functional of their terminal skill levels.
-For a platform that seeks to offer robust service guarantees to its clients, simply maximizing the sum of the terminal skill levels across all workers may not be appropriate.
-A more appropriate objective is to maximize some $q^{\textup{th}}$ percentile skill level amongst the workers ordered by their terminal skills, where $q$ is determined by the volume of demand for regular jobs: higher the demand for jobs, higher the $q$ needed.
-Effectively, the skill levels of the lower skilled workers at the end of training do not matter, since there is not enough demand for regular jobs to assign to them anyway.
+Given a limited number of jobs available for learning, the platform must determine a policy to allocate them to a set of new workers to maximize some appropriate functional of their terminal publicly-observable quality levels.
+The first question is, what defines a quality level?
+Since customers care about both the average rating as well as the number of received ratings, one natural definition is the product of the two, i.e., the sum of all ratings received by a provider.
+The second question is, what functional of the terminal total ratings is appropriate?
+For a platform that seeks to serve a limited client demand, maximizing the average total rating across {\it all} workers may not be necessary.
+A more appropriate objective is to maximize the average total rating of the top $q^{\textup{th}}$ percentile workers ordered by their terminal total ratings, where $q$ is determined by the volume of demand for regular jobs: higher the demand for jobs, the higher the $q$ needed.
+Essentially, the ratings of the lower-rated workers at the end of the onboarding period do not matter since there is not enough demand for regular jobs to assign to them anyway.